BitcoinGOAT/XTRAW/doc/build-osx.md

  -arch x86_64
  -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk

-Once dependencies are compiled, see release-process.md for how the XTraw-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the SEND-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./xtrawd`, provided that you are still in the `src` directory.
+It's now available at `./sendd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./xtrawd` to get the filename where it should be put, or just try these
+Run `./sendd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=skullrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/XTraw/xtraw.conf"
+    echo -e "rpcuser=sendrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/SEND/send.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/XTraw/xtraw.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/SEND/send.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/XTraw/debug.log
+    tail -f $HOME/Library/Application\ Support/SEND/debug.log

 Other commands:
 -------

-    ./xtrawd -daemon # to start the xtraw daemon.
+    ./sendd -daemon # to start the send daemon.
-    ./xtraw-cli --help  # for a list of command-line options.
+    ./send-cli --help  # for a list of command-line options.
-    ./xtraw-cli help    # When the daemon is running, to get a list of RPC commands
+    ./send-cli help    # When the daemon is running, to get a list of RPC commands